Fréjus: Post-Roman history

 Between the 7th and the 9th centuries, Muslim invaders repeatedly raided the city.
 The sea encroached on the land while invasions by the Muslims and pirates left the monuments in ruin.
 By the 10th century there was very little left of the colony, mostly rubble.
 Sea-borne silt clogged up the port and led to the formation of a huge swampy plain, which then separated the village from the sea.

-Napoleon landed at Frejus on 9 October 1799, returning from Egypt in order to ostensibly defend the French Directory in Paris.
+Napoleon landed at Fréjus on 9 October 1799, returning from Egypt in order to ostensibly defend the French Directory in Paris.
+The Hôtel de Ville (town hall) was completed in 1825.

 During the First World War Fréjus became the main centre for hivernage (wintering) for the Senegalese Tirailleurs.
 The town also contained segregated hospitals with images of African village life painted on the walls.

 Geography

 As a backdrop there is the Massif de l'Esterel.

 Demographics

 Politics

 In 2014, David Rachline of the National Front (later renamed National Rally) was elected Mayor of Fréjus.